Graph Learning Under Partial Observability: Achievable Graph Learning

-A general matrix estimator $\widehat{\bm{A}}_{\mathcal{S}}$ can be always written as: \beq \widehat{\bm{A}}_{\mathcal{S}}=\bm{A}_{\mathcal{S}}+\bm{E}, \eeq where $\bm{E}$ is an error matrix.
+A general matrix estimator $\widehat{\bm{A}}_{\mathcal{S}}$ can always be written as: \beq \widehat{\bm{A}}_{\mathcal{S}}=\bm{A}_{\mathcal{S}}+\bm{E}, \eeq where $\bm{E}$ is an error matrix.
 We see from the decomposition in~(\ref{eq:generalerror}) that there are two main ingredients to establish consistency for the graph learning problem.
 One is the asymptotic behavior of the {\em true} matrix $\bm{A}_{\mathcal{S}}$ (how do its entries scale when $N$ goes to infinity?).
 Assume that there is a scaling sequence $s_N$ ensuring that the true entries over the connected pairs converge somewhere.
 Then, the asymptotic behavior of the error matrix $\bm{E}$ becomes critical.
-If the error (scaled by $s_N$) converges to zero, then we can hope to recover the true graph.
-But as it should be clear from the previous discussion, a nonzero error introduces some bias that does not necessarily impair graph learning.
+For example, if the error (scaled by $s_N$) converges to zero, then we can hope to recover the true graph, but other interesting situations can occur.
+In fact, according to what we illustrated in Sec.~\ref{sec:ident}, a nonzero error bias does not impair graph learning provided that a suitable gap between connected and disconnected pairs arises in the respective estimated matrix entries.

-In this article we consider three types of matrix estimators.
-Even if they are distinct, through the common description in~(\ref{eq:generalerror}) we will be able to recognize some commonalities in the way the error matrix behaves asymptotically.
-In particular, we will show that, for all the estimators, this matrix depends on suitable powers of the combination matrix, which is critical to determine the asymptotic properties of the error.